MOTIONSENSR

 It goes to sleep when you leave.

-A tiny USB device that handles both sides automatically — no drivers, no software, no cloud.
+A tiny USB device that handles both sides automatically without drivers, software or cloud.

 "There's dozens of us.
 Dozens!"

-This is a very specific product for a very specific type of person.
-If you have a DAKboard, MagicMirror, Home Assistant dashboard, or any PC that should wake when someone enters the room and sleep when they leave, then this guy's for you!
+This is a very specific solution for a very specific kind of setup… and if you're here, you already know why you need it.
+If you've got a DAKboard, MagicMirror, Home Assistant dashboard, or any PC that should wake when someone walks in and sleep when they leave… this thing's for you!

 Free shipping · First batch of 12 · Ships in 1–3 business days